 Assuming Scott will face liability, the surviving plaintiffs must show that if not but for Scott’s negligence, or intentional wrongdoing that created additional panic, the plaintiff’s deceased loved one would still be contributing love, affection, moral support, and financial support to their living family members, similar to those entitled to receive wealth under intestate succession.

 But this time, they will be relying upon evidence discovered by local authorities and their wrongful death attorneys.
 More likely than not, survivors will be seeking financial compensation from the promoters and controllers of Travis Scott’s Astroworld Festival for the Houston concert crowd surge.

 Stampedes and human waves are nothing new.
-What we have learned is that event promoters likely failed to anticipate a likely event.
+We have learned that event promoters likely failed to anticipate a likely event.

-If not but for this failure, at least 8 people would probably still be alive.
-This story has legs and we’ll follow up for you as these absolutely devastated families take actions against Travis Scott’s Astroworld event promoters, and possibly Scott himself.
+Without this failure, at least eight people would still be alive.
+This story has legs, and we’ll follow up for you as these devastated families take action against Travis Scott’s Astroworld event promoters and possibly Scott himself.

-One this is clear, the eight Grammy awards he made will never equal the value those eight dead bodies had to America and their surviving loves ones.
+Once this is clear, the eight Grammy awards he made will never equal the value those eight dead bodies had to America and their surviving loved ones.
 The people injured did not get off easy.

-Many suffered severe crushing injuries, so they can sue too, not just people dead from the disorderly conduct by a few people.
-Reckless conduct charges are also likely, so there may be criminal and civil ramifications to the liable parties for violating public safety laws causing this deadly surge near entrance gates and exits.
+Many suffered severe crushing injuries so that they could sue too, not just people dead from the disorderly conduct by a few people.
+Reckless conduct charges are also likely, so the liable parties may have criminal and civil ramifications for violating public safety laws causing this deadly surge near entrance gates and exits.

-Chief Samuel Peña said he will be providing updates and so we will keep you in the loop as we learn more about the current and any related previous Astroworld events encouraging fans to get reckless, involving injuries of death.
+Chief Samuel Peña said he would be providing updates.
+So we will keep you in the loop as we learn more about the current and any related previous Astroworld events encouraging fans to get reckless, involving injuries or death.